rd2/tbd/pages/ua.md

 Many building energy codes offer traditional _prescriptive_ paths, as well as simulation-based _performance_ paths, as means to comply. _Trade-off_ paths are intermediates, where compliance can be assessed for a particular sub-domain like building envelope or interior lighting.

-Common trade-off solutions for building envelopes (at least in North America) are _UA_ trade-offs, whereby one or more _non-compliant_ envelope components (e.g. spandrel panels) can be compensated by one or more _improved_ components (e.g. roof insulation).
-Traditionally, _UA_ trade-offs are based on _total envelope heat loss_ (in W/K), as supported by [REScheck](https://www.energycodes.gov/rescheck):
+Common intermediate solutions for building envelopes (at least in North America) are _UA_ trade-offs, whereby one or more _non-compliant_ envelope components (e.g. spandrel panels) can be compensated by one or more _improved_ components (e.g. roof insulation).
+Traditionally, _UA_ trade-offs are based on _total envelope heat loss_ (in W/K), as supported for instance by [REScheck](https://www.energycodes.gov/rescheck):

 ```
 UA = ∑ (Uo • A)